basho/basho_docs/content/riak/kv/2.1.4/developing/app-guide/write-once.md

 ## Runtime

 The write-once path circumvents the normal coordinated PUT code path, and instead sends write requests directly to all [vnodes][glossary vnode] (or vnode proxies) in the effective preference list for the write operation.

 In place of the `put_fsm` used in the normal path, we introduce a collection of new intermediate worker processes (implementing `gen_server` behavior).
-The role of these intermediate processes is to dispatch put requests to vnode(proxie)s in the preflist and to aggregate replies.
+The role of these intermediate processes is to dispatch put requests to vnode or vnode proxies in the preflist and to aggregate replies.
 Unlike the `put_fsm`, the write-once workers are long-lived for the lifecycle of the `riak_kv` application.
-They are therefore stateful and store request state in a state-local dictionary.
+They are therefore stateful and store request state in a state- local dictionary.

 The relationship between the `riak_client`, write-once workers, and vnode proxies is illustrated in the following diagram: